denis-sokolov/react-tools/docs/reference.md

 Another way to approach nested interactive elements.
 You probably want forwardClick instead.

+This function has some false negatives and some very rare false positives if portals are involved.

 ```jsx
 import { isClickInInteractiveDescendant } from "@denis-sokolov/react";
 <div